Over a century of American Made broom products and unmatched customer service.

 Broom making got its start in Newton when local bankers E. W. Hersh and A. F. Calvin, together with former congressman E. B. Brooks, incorporated Newton Broom Company on January 10, 1914.
 They operated the broom factory in the old Krokobola Printing Co. plant until 1919.
 Then a new building was constructed at 201 East Decatur Street.
 In 1935 the original partnership was dissolved and P. L. Adams of Louisville, Kentucky purchased the business.
 In 1954, Adams died and his wife sold Newton Broom Company to Alex Leventhal of Cleveland, Ohio.
 In 1964 ownership of the Newton Broom Company passed into the hands of his sons.
 His son Don Leventhal is now the owner of Newton Broom & Brush Co and has moved and consolidated the operation to a modern plant and warehouse at 1508 West Jourdan.

 Although broom factories once flourished around Illinois, few remain!
-The Newton Broom & Brush Co still manufactures broom corn brooms but it also manufactures railroad switch brooms, angle broom, soft sweep broom & cob web & fan dusters, and a complete line of push brooms and floor brushes.
-Other items include bowl brushes, kitchen & scrub brushes, The Newton Broom & Brush company management and employee team continues to be dedicated to the goal of providing quality manufactured products and the best possible customer service in an ever changing market place.
+The Newton Broom & Brush Co still manufactures broom corn brooms including The “Original” Kitchenette and it also manufactures railroad switch brooms, angle broom, soft sweep broom & cob web & fan dusters, and a complete line of push brooms and floor brushes.
+Other items include bowl brushes, kitchen & scrub brushes, The Newton Broom & Brush Company management and employee team continues to be dedicated to the goal of providing quality manufactured products and the best possible customer service in an ever changing market place.

 Newton Broom Company in 1935.